 The easiest way to add images to an ebook is by using Microsoft Word

-Did you know that you can add images to your ebook manuscript?
+Did you know that you can add images and pictures to your ebook manuscript?

 You can, and it is very simple.

 Your images can be in colour, but depending on what device a reader uses, your images may change to black and white on devices such as Kindles.

 Here is a step by step guide to adding images to an ebook manuscript, with screenshots.

 The first step in adding images to your text is to reduce the size of each of your images.
 As an ebook is a small electronic file, large images should be avoided.